Tityus stigmurus: As a pet

-The species could be housed as pets, and they can live with each other communally once into their 2nd instar.
+The species could be housed as pets, and they can live communally once into their 2nd instar.
 Mothers tend to eat the young on case-by-case basis.
 Another thing to consider if owning such species is that they need something to climb on.
-A cork bark is a nice climbing tool for such species if the owner will lean it against the side of the enclosure or layer it to provide ample climbing space.
-Artificial limbs can be used too, since the same tool is used for reptiles and aquariums alike.
+A cork bark is a nice climbing tool for such species.
+It's best to lean it against the side of the enclosure or layer it to provide ample climbing space.
+Artificial lights can be used too, since the same tool is used for reptiles and aquariums alike (a comparison for what is adequate for vertebrates versus arthropods versus planned flora should be considered).
 The container in which they need to live is supposed to be of 3.8–5 cm deep and moistured.
 Peat moss must be provided, even though the species are not burrowers.
-The owner is responsible for keeping the moss clean every two weeks.
+Moss should be cleaned every two weeks.
 Scorpions of this species do not require water, since they acquire moisture from their prey.
 The temperature in the container must be at 75–90 °F or 24–32 °C for the species to survive and reproduce.